sunnykgupta/EmberCheatSheet/README.md

 should be followed unless you want to diverge and explicitly tell ember what template goes with what controller.

+Be sure to use the ember debugger for chrome to check the state of your app.
+Log transitions etc etc for constant feedback from your app.

 ##Conventions

 ### [Adapters and Serializers](http://emberjs.com/guides/models/the-rest-adapter/)